o19s/elasticsearch-learning-to-rank/docs/building-features.rst

 Features are Mustache Templated Elasticsearch Queries
 =====================================================

 You'll notice the :code:`{{keywords}}`, :code:`{{users_lat}}`, and :code:`{{users_lon}}` above.
-This syntax is the mustache templating system used in other parts of Elasticsearch.
+This syntax is the mustache templating system used in other parts of `Elasticsearch <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-template.html>`_.
 This lets you inject various query or user-specific variables into the search template.
 Perhaps information about the user for personalization?
 Or the location of the searcher's phone?

 For now, we'll simply focus on typical keyword searches.